 Independent donor advocates

 The kidney is the most commonly transplanted organ from a living donor.
 One entire kidney is removed and transplanted.
 Living liver donation, where a segment of the donor’s liver is transplanted, occurs less often, and the donor is usually related to the recipient.
-Also, in rare cases, a segment of organs such as lung, intestine or pancreas can be transplanted from a living donor.
+Also, in rare cases, a segment of other organs can be transplanted from a living donor.